 So you've got the first two steps (feet and hips).
 Let's check out the third step: the upper body!

 Once you allow the left hip to move forward in order for the right knee to find its place, the chest often moves forward, taking the left shoulder with it.
 Check your legs and hips again.
 Keep your lower body as it is and twist the spine towards the left allowing both of your shoulders to face the side of the mat.

-Basically, you just need to focus on these three things: feet, hips and chest.
+Basically, you just need to focus on these three things: feet, hips, and chest.
 If you do this, you will see great improvement in your Warrior II.
-No more disscomfort on your hips or knees.
+No more discomfort on your hips or knees.

 Now just practice and breathe.